adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 What do these design patterns have in common?
 They hide stuff.
 Designers are obsessed with patterns that save space and look clean.
 A clean interface is good but not at the cost of clarity.

 If pages only contain the essential, then there is often nothing (or much less) that needs to be hidden.
-And despite the effort, making fully responsive and inclusive interface components is yet *more* code.
+And despite the effort, making fully responsive and inclusive components is even *more* code.

-More code that users rarely appreciate.
-This is because:

-- these components cause slow loading and rendering
+More code that users rarely appreciate anyway because the components cause performance issues and require the user to exert energy to reveal it.
-- hiding things requires effort to reveal it

 Heydon Pickering coined the seemingly satirical term *Unprogressive Non-enhancement*.
-This is how he expains it:
+This is how he explains it:

 > You take some structured content, which follows the vertical flow of the document in a way that everyone understands.